Dua Lipa Received Threats From Taylor Swift Fans After Choosing Kanye West In An Interview, Now She Explains

 Dua Lipa explained that at the time when she was asked that question, her first thought was of the music they each make and her own preferences musically.
 Lipa said that she believes, “Taylor is amazing, but I’m such a hip-hop fan that I would probably choose Kanye over anyone.”

-While Dua Lipa may be more of a Kanye West fan when it comes to music, it seems that she is also a Taylor Swift fan, after she was spotted wearing one of Swift’s ‘Speak Now Tour’ shirts while at a soundcheck last year.
+While Dua Lipa may be more of a Kanye West fan when it comes to music, it seems that she is also a Taylor Swift fan, after she was spotted wearing one of Swift’s “Speak Now Tour” shirts while at a soundcheck last year.
 Although she may not have been picking sides when it came to the drama between West and Swift when she picked the hip-hop artist in that earlier interview, it seems that some of Swift’s fans were less than impressed with that choice.
-However, now that Dua Lipa has explained what she was thinking when she picked between the two artists, hopefully Taylor Swift’s fans will understand that the ‘New Rules’ singer was not taking sides and just choosing the music she preferred.
+However, now that Dua Lipa has explained what she was thinking when she picked between the two artists, hopefully, Taylor Swift’s fans will understand that the “New Rules” singer was not taking sides and just choosing the music she preferred.

 Taylor Swift's fans sent death threats to Dua Lipa online – https://t.co/obFrjPR2Vt https://t.co/MoBsWa9vv5 pic.twitter.com/v89rapXKSJ